-Expressly excluded from design protection are features of a product which are solely dictated by its technical function or shape of the product which permits it to perform a specific function.
-Neither will protection be granted for a design which is contrary to public policy or to accepted principles of morality.
+Expressly excluded from design protection are features of a product that are solely dictated by its technical function or shape of the product which permits it to perform a specific function.
+Neither will protection be granted for a design that is contrary to public policy or to accepted principles of morality.
 Spare parts are also excluded from design protection.

 The duration of a European Community Design is 25 years, subject to renewal every five years from application.

 The unregistered Community Design is defined exactly as the registered design, but the protection under such a design is much weaker as the duration is only three years and only unauthorized copying constitutes actionable infringement thereof.
 It is therefore important that registered design protection is applied for.

 As of 1 January 2018, the charge for preparing and filing a European Community Design will typically be between about EUR 2 200.00 and EUR 3 500.00

 For more information about European Community design applications, please contact us.

 The European Community trade mark provides for the protection of marks that extend to all the member countries of the European Union.
 The members include Austria, Belgium, Bulgaria, Denmark, Finland, France, Germany, Greece, Croatia, Ireland, Italy, Luxembourg, The Netherlands, Portugal, Spain, Sweden, United Kingdom, Cyprus, Czech Republic, Estonia, Hungary, Latvia, Lithuania, Malta, Poland, Romania, Slovakia, and Slovenia.
 At present Turkey is a candidate country with a pending application for the Former Yugoslav Republic of Macedonia.